 Admission to the Register of Chartered Ecologists is currently open to:

-- Fellows or Full members of CIEEM;
+- Fellows, Full or Associate members of CIEEM;

 - Professional Ecologists not currently members of CIEEM; and